 Your character can be of any gender, race and age.

-You cannot base your design on a fictional or historical character/creature from another franchise.
+You can base your design on a fictional or historical character/creature.

-The theme offers many awesome characters to explore, and if you want your character can be from an alternative time (a futuristic Atreyu mutant-cyborg from the post-nuclear war of the 25th century, a psychedelic Hippie-Falkor from the 60’s, etc.. ) but BE VERY CAREFUL!
+The theme offers many awesome characters to explore, and if you want your character can be from an alternative time (a futuristic Hawaiian dancing-cyborg from the the 25th century, a psychedelic Hippie dancer from the 60’s, etc.. ) but BE VERY CAREFUL!
 Make sure your design shows enough elements that connects to the theme or your artwork will not be accepted.
 We want the key elements for this theme to be clear and recognisable (colours, patterns, etc.), and not twisted in a way that makes it unintelligible.

 If you want, your character can be a hero, an anti-hero or a villain.

-Feel free to explore the rich lore of the Neverending Story.
+Feel free to explore the rich history of the Hawaiian people and the Hula dance.
 Make sure to do your research extensively and don't forget to look up online for references and info.
-Start by checking out these Wikipedia pages HERE (character list), and also other pages about the movies and the book HERE and HERE.
+Start by checking out these Wikipedia pages HERE, HERE and HERE.

 If your character has a sidekick, please make sure we can clearly see who is the main character and who is his/her sidekick otherwise your artwork will be considered as a line up of characters based on the same archetype, which is against the rules.